mabdullahabid/til/plane/migrate-to-new-server.md

 # Migrate plane.so deployment to a new server

+A guide to migrating the plane.so deployment to a new server.

 Create a database dump

     docker exec -e PGPASSWORD=[postgres-password] -t plane-app-plane-db-1 pg_dumpall -c -U plane > dump_$(date +%d-%m-%Y"_"%H_%M_%S).sql